novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-175.md

 To summarize, it was, "Could you send it after converting it to dollars?"

-This led Son Joong-ui to personally call Lee Hyun-woo.
+This led Son Jung-yi to personally call Lee Hyun-woo.

 (Is there something going on...
 This is the first time we are sending money, and you asked to convert it to dollars, so I contacted you after much consideration.)